Rupert Murdoch’s NewsCorp acquires Elephant Journal for millions—thanks to you.

 But all things come to an end—or should I say, things change.
-This year, our 10th, will be my last with elephant.
+This year, our 13th, will be my last with elephant.
 I’ve decided to partner with Yoga Journal—whose parent, Active Interest Media, is based in Boulder (so I won’t even have to move).
 I will continue to head up elephant as it merges with yogajournal.com, and will serve as YJ’s associate web editor and social media consultant.
 I’ll also do some video for them, for you fans of Walk the Talk Show.

 I’m selling because, frankly, I’m tired of being broke.
 I’d like to travel for the first time in my life, continue on my Buddhist path (start by doing a long overdue meditation retreat) and eventually start a family.

-Assuming that our readers might be a bit nonplussed, I’ve insisted on a stipulation in our agreement of sale: if elephant reaches 70,000 Facebook Fans and 70,000 twitter followers by April 11th, I have the right to cancel our agreement and continue to nurture elephant’s unique brand of independent, mindful journalism.
-If we achieve these reachable goals, that will likely mean we’re fully sustainable, and can afford to hire an editor to help improve the overall quality of our editorial.
+Assuming that our readers might be a bit nonplussed, I’ve insisted on a stipulation in our agreement of sale: if elephant reaches 80,000 free newsletter subscribers by April 11th, I have the right to cancel our agreement and continue to nurture elephant’s unique brand of independent, mindful journalism.
+If we achieve this goal, that will likely mean we’re fully sustainable, and can afford to hire an additional editor to help improve the overall quality of our editorial.